Look for the star when selecting products in the catalogue.

 Festo as a development partner – driving force for customer innovations

-The future concepts of the Bionic Learning Network act as development platforms which combine a whole host of technologies and components – from manufacturing concepts and series products in use right through to software and control technology.
+The future concepts of the Bionic Learning Network function as development platforms that combine a whole host of technologies and components, from manufacturing concepts and series products in application right through to software and control technology.

 By continually optimising the individual technologies, we acquire in-depth knowledge and find innovative approaches to developing and improving new products and applications together with you.
 The expertise gained from this makes us the number-one partner for our OEM customers in a wide range of industries and requirements.

-With the right components and solutions, services and expertise, we support your product development right from the start and are at your side from market analysis, function simulation and prototypes, through to efficient and productive series production.
+With the right components and solutions, services and expertise, we support your product development right from the start and guide you all the way from market analysis, function simulation and prototypes through to efficient and productive series production.

-The Bionic Handling Assistant: future concept for the simultaneous development of various cross-sectional technologies
+The Bionic Handling Assistant: future concept for simultaneous development of various cross-sectional technologies

-Adaptive gripper finger DHAS: inspired by the fish fin
+Adaptive gripper finger DHAS: inspired by a fish's fin

-The adaptive gripper finger DHAS is based on the amazing behaviour of the fish tail fin.
-If you press sideways against the fin, it does not bend away, but instead curves around the pressure point.
-The developers have incorporated this Fin Ray Effect® into their engineering with the help of two flexible polyurethane strips that are connected by intermediate bridges.
+The adaptive gripper finger DHAS is based on the amazing behaviour of a fish's tail fin.
+If you press sideways against the fin, it does not bend away, but curves around the pressure point.
+The developers have incorporated this so-called Fin Ray Effect® into their engineering design by using two flexible polyurethane strips that are connected by intermediate bridges.

-In both parallel and centric arrangements, the stable yet pliable gripper fingers easily adapt to the shape of a workpiece when gripping.
+Whether in parallel or centric arrangements, the stable yet pliable gripper fingers easily adapt to the shape of a workpiece when gripping.
 This enables gentle and reliable gripping of sensitive objects with irregular surfaces.
-The DHAS is already being used in the food industry – for example, to sort fruit and vegetables.
+The DHAS is already being used in the food industry, for example to sort fruit and vegetables.

 Adaptive shape gripper DHEF: adaptable like a chameleon’s tongue

 The central element of the gripper is a silicone cap filled with slight excess pressure, which is modelled on the chameleon’s tongue.
 It wraps itself flexibly and tightly around the item being gripped.
 This allows an object to be enclosed and held.
-It is even possible to pick up several items at once, such as screws from a bowl, using corresponding control with proportional valves.
+It is even possible to pick up several items at once, such as screws from a bowl, using appropriate actuation with proportional valves.